stevedonovan/gentle-intro/src/7-shared-and-networking.md

 of the _receiver_ channel and the _sender_ channel.
 Each thread is passed a copy of the sender with `clone`, and calls `send`.
 Meanwhile the main thread calls `recv` on the receiver.

+'MPSC' stands for 'Multiple Producer Single Consumer'.
+We create multiple threads which attempt to send to the channel, and the main thread 'consumes' the channel.

 ```rust
 // thread9.rs